lostcontrol/esphome-helios-kwl/README.md

 I only implemented the features I use and find useful but more could be added.

+## Disclaimer

+As usual, I decline all responsibility if you break your Helios KWL (or anything else actually).

 ## Links

 * RS485 adapter: https://www.aliexpress.com/item/32889414931.html